 (PRWEB) JANUARY 19, 2018

 As the IRS delays the funding of returns again this year for millions of American taxpayers, the option of receiving a cash advance on a refund is very attractive.
 Most of the major players in the tax preparation industry are offering this product including, H&R Block and Jackson Hewitt.
 Independent tax professionals will want to be able to compete and have their own cash advance available to taxpayers.
-Fortunately it is quite simple to offer this option and requires tax pros to sign up with an IRS approved refund transfer provider such as TPG, Refund Advantage, EPS, Republic Bank or Refundo.
+Fortunately it is quite simple to offer this option and requires tax pros to sign up with an IRS approved refund transfer provider such as TPG, Refund Advantage, EPS or Republic Bank.

 The refund transfer provider will advance the taxpayer anywhere from $500 to $2,500 depending on their underwriting guidelines.
 Ian Gardner from Sigma Tax Pro notes an important distinction, “These advances are not based on the taxpayer’s credit but on the information submitted in the tax return”.
 The advance will be given to the taxpayer on debit card or a check.
 Once the tax refund is funded the IRS transmits the refund to the refund transfer provider who will then pass on the balance of the refund minus the advance to the taxpayer.
 In the event that the IRS does not fund the refund there is no recourse to the tax professional or the taxpayer.